citing/Telegram-DataSearch-Engine/README.md

 # Telegram-DataSearch-Engine

+This is made for home use and local use only.

 Make sure you have python and GO lang installed

 how to make a telegram bot, contact @BotFather on telegram and request to make a new bot. then after you made your bot take the token and do what is under this